MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Keys.md

 drive is a container, just like a folder on a file system drive.
 However, registry entries and their associated values are properties of the items, not distinct items.

-## Listing All Subkeys of a Registry Key
+## Listing all subkeys of a registry key

 You can show all items directly within a registry key using `Get-ChildItem`.
 Add the optional **Force** parameter to display hidden or system items.
 For example, this command displays the items